NMorales4/pdsnd_github/README.md

 Consulted back to the notes I took on git commands for the class, as well as using the provided supports of the Knowledge Q&A, and the Udacity AI.

+### Extra Information
+This is my first time uploading a project to Github.